Although there are 24 hours in a day, doesn’t it seem like there’s never enough time to get all of your work done?

 You can also track your time against scheduled tasks to compare your estimates to actuals for more accurate time blocking.
 Try Float for free!

-Time blocking is a time management method that increases productivity by blocking out the allotted time to complete a task.
+Time blocking is an effective time management method that increases productivity by blocking out the allotted time to complete a task.

-Time blocking helps eliminate multitasking (which has been shown to decrease efficiency).
-The result?
-You get things done faster and smarter.
+Time blocking helps eliminate multitasking (which has been shown to decrease efficiency) so you get things done faster and smarter.

-Because every task has to fit within a block of time, the effect of Parkinson's Law– work expands to fill the time available for its completion –is negated.
+Because every task has to fit within a block of time, the effect of Parkinson’s Law—according to which work expands to fill the time available for its completion—is negated.
 If you have scheduled writing an article for three hours, you know you have only three hours to complete it.

 Cal Newport, a productivity expert and author of Deep Work, says that time blocking gives you control over your day.
 Instead of trying to clear off as many tasks as possible, you work purposefully through each available hour.

-Time blocking is an excellent method for getting more things done, but it doesn't have to be overwhelming.
+Time blocking is an excellent method for getting more things done in your work week, but it doesn’t have to be overwhelming.

-- Tracking your time on tasks with a timer (which you can do in Float) can help you understand how long tasks actually take to complete.
-This will ensure you time block more accurately and better forecast your capacity for future projects.
+Tracking your time on tasks with a timer (which you can do in Float) can help you understand how long tasks actually take to complete.
+Time tracking will ensure you time block more accurately and better forecast your capacity for future projects.

 To create a time block schedule in Excel: